wburgers/Open-Zwave-Socket-Server/COMMANDLIST.md

 ```
 SETNODE~2~Name=living room lamp 1<>Location=living room
 ```
+For multilevel devices (dimmers), the Level can be set from 0 to 99.
+A binary switch can be set with Switch=true/false.

 ### ROOMLIST
 Much like the ALIST, this is a list of locations in you zwave network.
 If you set the location of a device, a room is automatically created.